-Commentary: Roll call training is a technique that may supplement all other training.
-Roll call training may be a useful element of agency training, if it is well-managed and supervised.
+Commentary: Roll-call training is a technique that may supplement all other training.
+Roll-call training may be a useful element of agency training, if it is well managed and supervised.
 The goal of this training should be to keep officers up to date between formal retraining sessions.
-(O O O O O)

-33.5.3 A written directive governs roll call training and includes:
+An agency's roll-call training program should consider the special needs of those personnel, if any, who do not report for duty to a facility (e.g., resident state troopers, deputy sheriffs, etc.). $(0 \ 0 \ 0 \ 0 \ 0 \ 0)$ 33.5.3 A written directive governs roll-call training and includes:

-- planning for roll call training;
+- planning for roll-call training;

-- techniques used in roll call training;
+- techniques used in roll-call training;

 - relationships with the academy;

 - instructional methods;

 - instructional personnel;

-- evaluation of roll call training;
+- evaluation of roll-call training;

-- · scheduling of training; and
+- scheduling of training; and

 - role of supervisors and officers.

-Commentary: To be useful to the agency, the roll call training program must be well-structured and reflect the needs of the agency while being flexible enough to fit into a roll call setting.

-33.5.4 A written directive governs advanced training for sworn personnel and includes:
+Commentary: To be useful to the agency, the rollcall training program must be well structured and reflect the needs of the agency while being flexible enough to fit into a roll-call setting. ($O \ O \ O \ O \ O$) 33.5.4 A written directive governs advanced training for sworn personnel and includes:

 - criteria for selecting personnel to attend; - assignment of personnel within the agency following completion of advanced training; and - mandatory training requirements of the agency that are satisfied by the advanced training.

-Commentary: Advanced training may be considered the type of training provided at the FBI National Academy, the Southern Police Institute, or the "long course" at Northwestern University Traffic Institute.
-This type of training is most often aimed at improving the professional competence of officers who have demonstrated leadership capabilities.
+Commentary: Advanced training may be considered the type of training provided at the FBI National Academy, the Southern Police Institute, and the Northwestern University Traffic Institute (two extended management programs).
+This type of training is most often designed to improve the professional competence of officers who have demonstrated leadership capabilities.
 The written directive should establish the criteria for and conditions by which personnel may take advantage of the training.
-Additionally, consideration should be given to the assignment which the personnel, who receive this training, will be given on return to the agency.
-This effort should further enhance the training as well as resolve any misunderstandings.

-33.6 Specialized Training

-33.6.1 A written directive identifies the positions for which specialized training is required.

-Commentary: The agency should identify all of the job positions for which both pre- and post-assignment training are required.
-(M M M M M)

-33.6.2 Specialized training provided to personnel includes the following:
+Additionally, consideration should be given to the assignment that the personnel who receive this training will be given on return to the agency.
+This effort should further enhance the training as well as prevent misunderstandings.
+(O O O M M M) 33.6 Specialized Training 33.6.1 A written directive identifies the positions for which specialized training is required.
+Commentary: The agency should identify all of the positions for which both pre- and postassignment training are required.
+(M M M M M M) 33.6.2 Specialized training provided to personnel includes the following:

-- development and/or enhancement of the skills, knowledge, and abilities particular to the speciali- - management, administration, supervision, personnel policies, and support services of the function or - performance standards of the function or compo- - agency policies, procedures, rules, and regulations specifically related to the function or component; - supervised on-the-job training.
+- development and/or enhancement of the skills, knowledge, and abilities particular to the specialization; - management, administration, supervision, personnel policies, and support services of the function or component; - performance standards of the function or component; - agency policies, procedures, rules, and regulations specifically related to the function or component; and - supervised on-the-job training.